 The Olson Library provides librarian liaisons to academic departments.
-These liaison provide library instruction in the classroom on research methods and library services, create online customized library support guides for each course, and aid students with research assignments.
+These liaisons provide library instruction in the classroom on research methods and library services, create online customized library support guides for each course, and aid students with research assignments.

 Many students take advantage of faculty led study abroad courses, which take place in another country, and usually occur early in the summer semester.
 For three summers, nursing and health education faculty Eileen Smit and Mary Jane Tremethick have led students to Honduras for a course in global health care.
 Criminal justice professor Bob Hanson led a group to South Africa with studies focused on criminal justice practices in the rich context of social change and race relations.

 NMU provides many programs that enhance student learning.
 The Honors Program is designed to meet the needs of academically talented students with interdisciplinary and department-based courses.
 The program offers small class sizes and research opportunities.
 NMU offers up to 40 research fellowships in the Freshman Fellows Program, a competitive program that pairs freshmen with faculty mentors.